 Negative Review Response Prompts for Customer Recovery

 A bad reply to a 1-star review makes the original complaint twice as visible — every future buyer reads “We are sorry you feel that way” and decides the brand doesn’t take responsibility.
-These 12 prompts force a different shape: name the customer’s specific issue (not “your concern”), own the experience even when the carrier was at fault, address the false claim without making the reviewer look stupid, and write public-facing replies that future buyers can take as evidence of how complaints actually get handled.
-Pair with the customer-complaint reply prompts for the private follow-up message.
+These 12 prompts force a different shape: name the customer’s specific issue (not “your concern”), own the experience even when the carrier was at fault, address a false claim without making the reviewer look foolish, and write public-facing replies that future buyers read as evidence of how complaints actually get handled.
+Pair them with the customer-complaint reply prompts for the private follow-up message.

 1. Standard de-escalation reply